Coltaho/Autosplitters/MegaManX/README.md

 - [ASL](https://github.com/LiveSplit/LiveSplit/blob/master/Documentation/Auto-Splitters.md) - Here you can find more information about ASL (basically C#) and autosplitters in general.

 **Supported emulators:**
- - SNES9x 1.56.1 32 and 64 bit
+ - SNES9x 1.53+ 32 and 64 bit
- - SNES9X 1.56.2 Will NOT currently work
+ - SNES9X 1.56.1 and 1.56.2 32-bit Will NOT currently work (64-bit is fine) -- fix incoming soon!
+ - Higan v102-106 (untested)

 ## Features

 - Automatically start the timer when you start a run.
 Timer starts after selecting Game Start
-- Automatically split after Highway scene fade and on each Maverick kill in their stage, as well as Sigma 1-4 last bosses.
+- Automatically split after being grabbed on Highway scene OR screen fade and on each Maverick kill in their stage, as well as Sigma 1-4 last bosses.
 Optional splits for 100% run: Chill Penguin Heart and Hadouken

 ## Installation